Abelian varieties with real multiplication: classification and isogeny classes over finite fields: Introduction

 \section{Introduction}

-Throughout this paper, $\F_q$ will denote the finite field with $q$ elements where $q$ is an odd power of a prime $p$.
+Throughout this paper, $\F_q$ will denote the finite field with $q$ elements where $q$ is a power of an odd prime $p$.
 We denote by $k$ the algebraic closure of $\F_q$.
-In \cite{De69}, Deligne provides a classification of ordinary abelian varieties over finite fields in terms of certain $\Z$-modules that are equipped with an action of a ``Frobenius map".
+In \cite{De69}, Deligne provides a classification of ordinary abelian varieties over finite fields in terms of certain $\Z$-modules along with an action of a ``Frobenius map".
 A crucial step in this classification requires the existence of the ``Serre-Tate canonical lift" of an ordinary abelian variety to characteristic zero.
-A similar classification for almost ordinary abelian varieties over finite fields is proved in \cite{OS20}.
+Using the ``canonical lift" of an ordinary abelian variety, Deligne provides a characterisation of such abelian varieties by associating to them the integral homology of their lift.
+A similar classification for simple almost ordinary abelian varieties over finite fields is proved in \cite{OS20}.
 In order to extend Deligne's work, Oswal and Shankar construct canonical lift(s) of almost ordinary abelian varieties using Grothendieck-Messing theory.
-Moreover, the lifts are characterized by the property that \textit{all} of its endomorphisms lift to characteristic zero.
-Using these canonical lift(s), they classify almost ordinary abelian varieties, and as an application, they give a lower bound of the size of almost-ordinary isogeny classes.
-This paper aims to extend their work to certain abelian varieties with \textit{real multiplication} over finite fields with some assumptions on $p$, described below.
+Moreover, the lifts are characterized by the property that \textit{all} of the endomorphisms lift to characteristic zero.
+Using these canonical lift(s), they classify simple almost ordinary abelian varieties, and as an application, they give a lower bound of the size of almost-ordinary isogeny classes.
+This paper aims to generalise their work to certain abelian varieties, (not necessarily simple) with \textit{real multiplication} over finite fields with some assumptions on $p$, as described below.
 (See Theorem \ref{mainthm})